A Place to Relax

 - Traditional, unusual and hard to find plants

 - Locally made ironwork garden sculpture by award winning blacksmith, John Collins at Stray Sparks

 What can I do?

 - Enjoy the informal cottage garden style and orchard planting

 - Immense beauty and charm

 - Our rose terrace overlooking the pasture and meadow

 - Some beautiful views in an ancient setting

 - Explore the village and the surrounding landscape with it industrial history, culture and rich wildlife

-- See and buy wild flowers and seeds
+- See and buy wild flowers